ctrahan94/homework11_Eat-Da-Burger/README.md

 npm install

 ## Usage

-Go to the link to the deployed site and enter new burgers or devour burgers that are already loaded.
+Go the [Deployed site](https://stark-atoll-35452.herokuapp.com/) and you can add a burger, devour one of the burgers that is ready to be eaten, or you can delete a burger.

 ## License